 Long-term outcomes may not be evident until the completion of a program of formal rehabilitation, which can continue for up to two years after the injury.
 Rehabilitation is crucial for optimising recovery following brain injury, and the level of engagement of the injured person and their family in the rehabilitation process influences the long-term outcome.

-Rehabilitation may commence while the injured person is still in hospital, and typically continues as an outpatient service once they have returned home.
+Rehabilitation should ideally commence while the injured person is still in hospital and continue as an outpatient service once they have returned home.
 It should be noted that discharge from rehabilitation does not mean that recovery has finished.
 Equipped with the tools and strategies learned through rehabilitation many people continue with their own recovery long after formal supports have finished.

 Personal assets and limitations before the injury